 Procedure: CU strives to provide accurate, honest, and clear information in print, online, broadcast media or oral presentations.
 CU will make every effort to avoid misrepresentation to students and others in communications made in writing, visually, orally, or through other means.
 All misrepresentations should be avoided; however, this procedure specifically applies to the three areas stated above covered by statute 20 USC § 1094(c) (3).

-Reporting: Concerns about possible misrepresentation may be reported to Robin Coward at email@example.com or 610-399-2430
+Reporting: Concerns about possible misrepresentation may be reported to Right to Know at firstname.lastname@example.org or 610-399-2430

 CU Definition of Student Location & Procedure for Determination